-A little thorny on the outside, but super sweet on the inside, the pineapple is so much more than a tasty symbol of tropical islands.
+A little thorny on the outside, but super sweet on the inside, the benefits of pineapple are so much more than a tasty symbol of tropical islands.
 Did you know that it takes almost three years for a single pineapple to reach maturation?1

-And bonus – pineapples are low in calories despite their sweetness.
+And bonus benefit – pineapples are low in calories despite their sweetness.

 In this article, you’ll learn about the benefits of pineapples, and you’ll be introduced to Bromelain – what it is and how it can help you, especially in regard to digestive health.

 You may think you know exactly what a pineapple is.
 It’s a sweet and delicious fruit, right?
 Well, the wondrous pineapple is so much more than that.
 A pineapple is not a single fruit; instead, it’s made up of lots of individual fruits.
 In fact, it’s a group of berries that have fused together.
 The hexagonal shapes on the spiky outer layer are called “eyes,” and each “eye” is a fruit.
 Standing proudly at the top of the pineapple are thick spiky leaves, which are called the crown, and they protect the fruit from the hot tropical sun while also giving the pineapple a look of royalty.

 Pineapple is good for digestion because of Bromelain.

 Bromelain may help to breakdown protein faster, help to improve the speed of digestion, aid in boosting the immune system, and speed up the recovery time from surgery due to its natural antihistamine properties.

 What are the benefits of Pineapples?